lottadot/lottadot-restkit-ios-rails3-1-advanced/README.md

 * cd ldtrkpoc2svr

 (if you use RVM:)
-* rvm 1.9.2@rails310
+* rvm use ruby-1.9.2-p290@ldtrkpoc2svr
-(if you see something like 'report_activate_error' you'll have to do 'gem install rails')
+(If you see something like 'report_activate_error' you'll have to do 'gem install rails'.
+If you see something about gemset doesn't exist, then follow rvm's instructions to install the new gemset (ie rvm --create use ruby-1.9.2-p290@ldtrkpoc2svr ), and don't forget to 'gem install rails' when it's finished.)

 * bundle install
 * rake db:migrate